 *Unfortunately, not all workers with salary claims succeed in getting paid despite good evidence or their best efforts through the Ministry of Manpower’s claim system.
 The system is imperfect.

 Delivery of the above direct services does not come without administrative cost.
-We need a General Manager, Communications Specialist and an Administration Officer to coordinate outreach, donations, volunteers and delivery of services.
+We need a General Manager and staff to coordinate outreach, donations, volunteers and delivery of services.
 There are also office and printing costs, computers, wifi and communication costs, etc, without which social work or the delivery of assistance cannot be realised.

 Providing direct help to workers in need is not the sum total of TWC2’s mission.
 An equally important goal is to cure the defects in regulations and social attitudes that cause the inequities we see afflicting foreign workers.
 To this end, TWC2 conducts a range of advocacy activities, chiefly: